cadred000/Latex/README.md

 # Latex
-Latex files, vim snippets and .vimrc
+vim snippets and .vimrc
+A lot of this stuff comes from other repos that I may or may not have changed to suit my owm preferences.